aws/aws-iot-device-sdk-java-v2/README.md

 ## Minimum Requirements
 *   Java 8 or above
 *   Maven
+## Requirements to build the AWS CRT locally
 *   CMake 3.1+
 *   Clang 3.9+ or GCC 4.4+ or MSVC 2015+